Do Dogs Ever Grow Out of Chewing Things?

 When chewing goes beyond typical exploration or boredom, it may be a sign that there’s an underlying problem.
 According to Dr. Rakestraw, these problems could include:

-Oral discomfort: Dogs experiencing teeth, periodontal issues, or retained baby teeth might chew more frequently to alleviate pain.
+Oral discomfort: Dogs who have teeth or periodontal issues or who have remaining baby teeth might chew more frequently to alleviate pain.

 Discomfort or queasiness: Certain dogs excessively chew or lick when experiencing gastrointestinal problems.